 In 2005, Harvard’s world-renowned Kennedy School of Government (KSG), in conjunction with U.S. News & World Report, conducted a study that concluded that the majority of today’s leaders are poised to work well within the system, rather than being poised to exceptionally lead the system for the common good.

-These qualities, collectively called the “inner side of leadership,” were first addressed in 2006, when 40 graduate students from Harvard’s Center for Public Leadership (CPL) participated in the Hoffman Leadership Path, which included the Hoffman Process course followed by five Leadership Coaching sessions with their Process teachers.
+These qualities, collectively called the “inner side of leadership,” were first addressed in 2006, when 40 graduate students from Harvard’s Center for Public Leadership (CPL) participated in the Hoffman Leadership Path, which included the Hoffman Process program followed by five leadership coaching sessions with their Process teachers.

 Students who participated in the Leadership Path reported that it greatly augmented their academic experience at Harvard, and that it will significantly improve their leadership contribution and their personal lives.
 Due to the popularity and success of the program at CPL, members of other professional schools at Harvard who function in the public service aspect of their profession have expressed interest in participating in it.